Shubham-Anand-Coder/Code-Foxie-Challenge/README.md

 1. Download all the relevant reposatories
-2. Open Visual Studio or atom and run the command npm install 3.Once all the dependencies mentioned in the package.json file is intalled run the command npm start to start the server
+2. Open Visual Studio or atom and run the command npm install
+3. Once all the dependencies mentioned in the package.json file is intalled run the command npm start to start the server
 4. Run the command node app.js and go to localhost:5015 to enter the website

 ## Screenshots attached